How will a nuclear exit affect the price of energy?

 The causes of this lower availability were:

 - An increased safety awareness and new safety standards, including due to the events in Fukushima.
-Thanks to enhanced inspection programmes, some issues were identified in the Belgian nuclear power plants.
+Thanks to enhanced inspection programs, some design issues were identified in Belgium's nuclear power plants.
 As a responsible operator, Electrabel shut down its power stations as a preventive measure for thorough analyses, inspections and work.

 - Many complex projects in the context of the operating extensions of Doel 1, 2 and Tihange 1, which means that the power stations were shut down for a long time over the past few years.

 Electrabel is striving to further increase the availability of its nuclear power plants.
 In total Electrabel invested €1.3 billion for the operating extension of Doel 1, 2 and Tihange 1 previously approved by the government.
-From mid-2020 the investment projects for the operating extensions of Doel 1, 2 and Tihange 1 will be completed.
-In the coming years, the power stations will therefore be able to shut down for less long-term maintenance and will rise again to the high availability figures.
+From mid-2020, the investment projects for the operating extensions of Doel 1, 2 and Tihange 1 will be completed.
+In the coming years, the power plants will therefore be able to shut down for less long-term maintenance, bolstering the availability results.